boots drive the skis…

 A Few More Considerations

 3-Buckle vs. 4-Buckle—The 3-buckle design allows for more flex in the upper portion of the boot, making for a more comfortable, more relaxed run down the slopes.
-The 4-buckle, which is synonymous with the overlap design described below, provides a more powerful connection to the ski, with a bit less comfort.
+The 4-buckle provides a more positive connection to the ski, with a bit less comfort.

 Cabrio vs. Overlap—Cabrio allows for consistent flex—against the tongue—no matter how much you pressure the tongue of the boot.
 This allows for more free flowing and dynamic movement, and is ideal for most all snow conditions, especially soft snow and powder.
-A Cabrio boot is very easy to slide into because the tongue folds out far to the front.
-Overlap—typical of 4-buckle boots—allows for initial flex, then increasingly resists flexing.
-This allows for more precise and aggressive control of the ski.
+Some cabio-style boots, such as the Dalbello Kryton, have changeable tongues so that stiffness can be altered to better fit conditions.
+For example, a less stiff boot on a powder day.
+A cabrio-style boot is often easier to slide the foot into.
+Overlap design allows for initial flex, then increasingly resists flexing.
+This allows for more aggressive control of the ski.
 This will be ideal on very hard snow, and of course for racing.
-Overlap boots open by pulling the boot and liner apart from the center to the sides, making entry a bit more challenging, at times.
+Overlap boots make foot entry a bit more challenging, at times.

 Is there a proper way to buckle a ski boot?